hapcha/hapcha-tag/README.md

 //https://hapcha.com?ht=v1N"Pineapple 🍍"n"Pineapple 🍍"K50C13P0.5F0.1S905s166U"g"
 ```

-## How can I see what Hapcha tags can do?
+## How can I see what Hapcha Tags can do?
 In this version, we've added a "tests" folder which implements the above examples of storing single, multiple and recipe foods in a single string.
 Youc an run those tests in node.js or copy the code and use them as examples.

 ## Where else are Hapcha Tags used?